-This novel gets its name from the Cimarron Territory, an area that was unsettled between the Midwest and the West.
-It is a story about the collision of cultures on the frontier in fictional Osage, Okla., a territory that opens in 1889.
-Edna Ferber, a native of Michigan, was fascinated and inspired by stories her parents used to tell her about the West where they had previously settled.
-The story was adapted into two film versions.
+This novel gets its name from the Cimarron Territory, an unsettled area between the Midwest and the West.
+It is a story about the collision of cultures on the frontier in fictional Osage, Oklahoma, a territory opened in 1889.
+Edna Ferber, a native of Michigan, was fascinated and inspired by stories her parents used to tell her about the West, where they had previously settled.
+The story has been adapted into two films.

 1931 and 1932: 'The Good Earth' by Pearl S. Buck

 Awarded the Pulitzer Prize for best novel in 1932, "The Good Earth" is a work of historical fiction that has become a renowned modern classic.
 It provides an image of 1920s China through the protagonist, a farmer during the rule of the last emperor.

 1933 and 1934: 'Anthony Adverse' by Hervey Allen

 Adapted into a film shortly after its publication, "Anthony Adverse" is a story of an orphan who goes on to experience a lifetime of adventure across the world.
 This novel is seen as Hervey Allen's most successful and widely known work.

 "Green Light" follows a surgeon's destroyed career after he takes the blame for a lethal failed operation performed by his mentor.
 The theme guiding this novel is that despite the challenges life brings, the light will turn green for all one day.
 This novel was made into a 1937 film of the same name, directed by Frank Borzage and starring Errol Flynn and Anita Louise.

 1936 and 1937: 'Gone with the Wind' by Margaret Mitchell